-- Affects air quality conformity regardless of the cost of the project or the funding source; - Adds a new federally funded project, or federalizes a project that previously was 100% state and/or locally funded.
-A new project is a project that is not programmed in the current STIP/TIP and does not have previous Federal obligations; - Deletes a project that utilizes federal funds, except for projects that were fully obligated in the previous STIP/TIP and no longer require funding.
-In this case, removal of the project will be considered an administrative modification; - Adds a new phase(s), deletes a phase(s) or increases/decreases a phase(s) of an existing project that utilizes federal funds where the total revision of federal funds exceeds the following thresholds: - \$2 million for the SEDA-COG MPO.
-Any changes above this threshold would constitute an amendment by the SEDA-COG MPO procedures. - \$10 million for the Interstate Management (IM) Program; - o \$1 million for other federally funded Statewide Programs. - Involves a change in the scope of work to a project(s) that would: - Result in an air quality conformity re-evaluation; - Result in a revised total project programmed amount that exceeds the thresholds established between PennDOT and the MPO/RPO; - Results in a change in the scope of work on any federally funded project that is significant enough to essentially constitute a new project.
+- Affects air quality conformity regardless of the cost of the project or the funding source. - Adds a new federally funded project or federalizes a project that previously was 100% state and/or locally funded.
+A new project is a project that is not programmed in the current STIP/TIP and does not have previous Federal obligations. - Deletes a project that utilizes federal funds, except for projects that were fully obligated in the previous STIP/TIP and no longer require funding.
+In this case, removal of the project will be considered an administrative modification. - Adds a new phase(s), deletes a phase(s) or increases/decreases a phase(s) of an existing project that utilizes federal funds where the total revision of federal funds exceeds the following thresholds within the four years of the TIP: - o \$2 million for the SEDA-COG MPO.
+Any changes above this threshold would constitute an amendment by the SEDA-COG MPO procedures. - o \$10 million for the Interstate Management (IM) Program. - o \$1 million for other federally funded Statewide Programs. - Involves a change in the scope of work to a project(s) that would: - o Result in an air quality conformity reevaluation. - Result in a revised total project programmed amount that exceeds the thresholds established between PennDOT and the MPO/RPO. - Result in a change in the scope of work on any federally funded project that is significant enough to essentially constitute a new project.

 Approval by the MPO/RPO is required for Amendments.
 The MPO/RPO must then initiate PennDOT Central Office approval using the eSTIP process.
-An eSTIP submission must include a Fiscal Constraint Chart (FCC) that clearly summarizes the before, requested adjustments, after changes, and detailed comments explaining the reason for the adjustment(s), and provides any supporting information that may have been prepared.
+An eSTIP submission must include a Fiscal Constraint Chart (FCC) that clearly summarizes the before amounts, requested adjustments, after change amounts, and detailed comments explaining the reason for the adjustment(s), and provides any supporting information that may have been prepared.
 The FCC documentation should include any administrative modifications that occurred along with or were presented with this amendment at the MPO/RPO meeting.
 The supporting documentation should include PennDOT Program Management Committee (PMC) and Center for Program Development and Management (CPDM) items/materials, if available.
+Before beginning the eSTIP process, the Planning Partner/District/CPDM staff should ensure that projects involved in the eSTIP are meeting funding eligibility requirements and have the proper air quality conformity status and region exempt codes (as appropriate) in PennDOT's Multimodal Project Management System (MPMS).

 All revisions associated with an amendment, including any supporting administrative modifications, should be shown on the same FCC, demonstrating both project and program fiscal constraint.
 The identified grouping of projects (the entire action) will require review and/or approval by the cooperating parties.
-In the case that a project phase is pushed out of the TIP period, the MPO/RPO and PennDOT will demonstrate, through an FCC, fiscal balance of the subject project phase in the second or third four years of the TYP and/or the respective regional LRTP.
+In the case that a project phase is pushed out of the TIP period, the MPO/RPO and PennDOT will demonstrate, through a FCC, fiscal balance of the subject project phase in the second or third four years of the TYP and/or the respective regional LRTP.